 Living in country Queensland gave Gary the opportunity to write as a correspondent for two provincial newspapers.
 As well as this experience, Gary managed one of the Brisbane Urban Newspapers and regularly wrote columns of interest for local communities.

-Gary and his wife Penelope, recently returned from the Middle East, where Gary worked for the Qatar Government as a consultant assisting in the establishment of the Independent School System.
+Gary and his wife Penelope, spent time in the Middle East, where Gary worked for the Qatar Government as a consultant assisting in the establishment of the Independent School System.
 Gary took the opportunity to write extensively about this experience and his forays into Jordan and Morocco and shared these writings with a large following of interested armchair travellers.

-Julie Baythorpe was born In Sydney and grew up in Brisbane.
+Julie Baythorpe was born in Sydney and grew up in Brisbane.
 She moved to the Gold Coast in 1985.
 Julie has been writing all of her life.
-For many years, she taught creative writing both as a teacher and principal in classrooms across Queensland.
-Julie started writing full time when she retired from teaching.
-She has written and published numerous short stories, poems and journal articles.
-The Lavender Principal is her first full length novel in the amateur detective murder mystery genre.
-She is co author of a book of short stories Love, Lies, Laughter and a Few Little Tears.
-Julie is currently writing her second novel The Silo Deadfall.
+For many years, she taught creative writing, both as a teacher and Principal in classrooms across Queensland.
+Julie started writing full-time when she retired from teaching.
+In addition to writing and publishing journal articles, poems and curriculum documents, Julie has also published two Reid Devron mystery novels – The Lavender Principal and Silo Deadfall.
+She has also written and published a book of short stories Ballyhoo and Babble … Tales of Fright and Delight and she has co-written Love, Lies and Laughter and a Few Little Tears with members of the Southern Short Story Group of Gold Coast Writers’ Association.
+She holds a Diploma of Teaching and a Bachelor of Education and worked for Griffith University as a Liaison Supervisor.
+Julie is currently writing her third Reid Devron murder mystery.

 Karen was born in outback New South Wales and attended boarding school in Sydney.
 Hence she had boots in two paddocks—country and city.